In March 2017, The craft beer sector has absolutely exploded. I could probably make an argument that it’s peaking now.

 The signs are everywhere.

-Jose Cuervo just went public in February 2017 with an IPO of approximately $900 million.
+Jose Cuervo went public last year in an IPO worth ~$900 million.
 It had been private since 1758.

 There’s clear appetite for liquor equities.

-But that’s not where the liquor growth is coming from.
-Instead, it’s coming from high-end, local craft distillers.
+That’s not where the liquor growth is coming from.
+It comes from high-end, local, craft distillers.

-New research from analytics firm Mintel finds that craft spirit debuts have increased by some 265% globally between 2011 and 2015 and that around half of the growth was driven by U.S. craft distillers.
+New research from analytics firm Mintel has found that craft spirit debuts increased by some 265% globally between 2011 and 2015.
+Around half of that growth is driven by U.S. craft distillers.

 According to the Wall Street Journal from March 2017:

-Distilleries are tinkering with cask materials, yeast strains, and barley varieties as they begin defining a distinctly American style:
+Distilleries are tinkering with cask materials, yeast strains and barley varieties as they begin to define a distinct American style.